graninas/pointed-validation/README.md

 -- | A single validation error type. data ValidationError = ValidationError
     { path         :: Path
-      -- ^ Path to the invalid field througth a structure.
+      -- ^ Path to the invalid field through a structure.
       -- Example: ["Outer","innerField","Inner","intField1"]
       -- `Outer` and `Inner` are type names
       -- `innerField`, `intField1` are field names.